 Jonathan Templin is Professor and Associate Chair of the Department of Educational Psychology at the University of Kansas.
-He a member of the Research, Evaluation, Measurement, and Statistics (REMS) Program and a Faculty Fellow for the Center for Research Methods and Data Analysis.
+He a member of the Research, Evaluation, Measurement, and Statistics (REMS) Program.
 Dr. Templin received his Ph.D. in Quantitative Psychology at the University of Illinois at Urbana-Champaign in 2004, where he also received an M.S. in Statistics.
 He rejoined the faculty of Kansas in January of 2014, having previously served on the faculty at the University of Nebraska-Lincoln, the University of Georgia, and in the Department of Psychology at the University of Kansas.
 The main focus of Dr. Templin's research is in the field of diagnostic classification models—psychometric models that seek to provide multiple reliable scores from educational and psychological assessments.
 He also studies Bayesian statistics, as applied in psychometrics, broadly.
 Dr. Templin’s research program has been funded by the National Science Foundation and the Institute of Education Sciences and has been published in journals such as Psychometrika, Psychological Methods, Applied Psychological Measurement, and the Journal of Educational Measurement.
 Dr. Templin is currently co-editor of the Journal of Educational Measurement and Associate Editor for Psychometrika.
 He is coauthor of the book Diagnostic Measurement: Theory, Methods, and Applications, which won the 2012 American Educational Research Association Division D Award for Significant Contribution to Educational Measurement and Research Methodology.
 He is the winner of the 2015 AERA Cognition and Assessment SIG Award for Outstanding Contribution to Research in Cognition and Assessment and the inaugural 2017 Robert Linn Lecture Award.